When you think of Ghana’s culture, what’s the first thing that comes to mind?

 Right back to

-“Yeah, I’m not chatting to you for the rest of this trip.”
+“Yeah, I’m not speaking to you for the rest of this trip.”

-Did I mention that we even ended up taking 3 different planes between us?
+Did I mention that we ended up taking 3 different flights between us?

 Kings and Queens of disorganization.
 Clap for us.